-The Juvenile Justice and Delinquency Office of Javenille Justice and Delinquency Prevention (JJDP) Act established OJJDP, a component of the Office of Justice
+The Juvenile Justice and Delinquency Office of Juvenile Justice and Delinquency Prevention (JJDP) Act established OJJDP, a component of the Office of Justice

 Programs, U.S. Department of Justice, to support local and state efforts to prevent delinquency and improve the juvenile justice system.
+In December 2018, the Juvenile Justice Reform Act (JJRA) of 2018 was signed into law, reauthorizing and substantially amending the JJDP Act. https://ojjdpojp.gov/aboutlegislation.
 OJJDP collaborates with professionals from diverse disciplines to improve juvenile justice policies and practices by supporting states, local communities, and Tribal jurisdictions in their efforts to develop and implement effective programs for juveniles.
-The Office strives to strengthen the juvenile justice system's efforts to protect public safety, hold offenders accountable, and provide services that address the needs of youth and their families.
+OJJDP envisions a nation where our children are free from crime and violence.
+If they come into contact with the justice system, the contact should be rare, fair, and beneficial to them.